 The #MeToo movement has been an opportunity for profound awakening for some, and for increased visibility of a pervasive reality for others, but where do we go from here?
 How do we raise caring men?
 And how do we seize this opportunity to create family, workplace, and national cultures that support new possibilities for manhood?

-Hear gender equality pioneers Riane Eisler of the Center for Partnership Studies and Gary Barker of Promundo engage in this transformational dialogue about the future of masculinity in the #MeToo world.
+Hear gender equality pioneers Riane Eisler of the Center for Partnership Systems and Gary Barker of Promundo engage in this transformational dialogue about the future of masculinity in the #MeToo world.
 The March 6, 2018 webinar was moderated by Promundo board member Ron LeGrand.

 As powerful men are being called out and brought down for sexual abuse and harassment, and we witness an American President bragging about violating women’s bodily integrity, women around the world have responded by courageously speaking the truth about what it means to live in a world without gender equality.

 This time of reckoning is an opportunity not only to call men out, but to call them in to positive versions of masculinity that benefit us all.
 Gary Barker and Riane Eisler invite your questions and ideas as we discuss:

 - How can the #MeToo moment revolutionize the way we think about manhood?

 - What do we know about parenting practices that nurture caring boys?

 - What kinds of new markers and myths of masculinity will support humanizing experiences of boyhood?